gjcooper/VAULT/07_output/Processing in Preference.md

 Much of attribute and option processing for preferential multiattribute choices has relied in aggregate measures.

-When looking at individual differences between approaches one method used has been process tracing, typically using eye tracking, mouse movements or the order of revealed information
+When looking at individual differences between approaches one method used has been [[process tracing]], typically using eye tracking, mouse movements or the order of revealed information

 These methods suffer from artificial restrictions on the processing (obscuring information) or situations (eye tracking is expensive).